MowGreen Guide – 21 Ways to Clean & Serene

 7. Pre-emergent Weed Control – Corn gluten is effective but must be managed with proper timing.
 We get the only certified non-GMO, organic corn gluten available.
 It suppresses new weed growth in Spring and Fall by desiccation, shunting new seed germination, as well as a protein type reaction that suppresses broad leaf weeds especially.
 When done in Spring, Fall and Spring again, it is reputed to be 90% effective for weed control.

 8. Fertilizing – Corn gluten is not only a weed suppressor, but a nitrogen fertilizer (N).
 When combined for weed control and including some grass and leaf mulch mowing, leaving clippings on the lawn, you may not need much fertilizing.
 Additional fertilizer is often recommended to help boost overseeding success.
-Some fertilzing is often suggested by our soil sample reports.
-We use only orgranic fertilizers and have used a variety including Chicken Poop granules, and spray derivative from sea weed which is sometimes referred to as a “liquid aerator”.
+Some fertilizing is often suggested by our soil sample reports.
+We use only orgranic fertilizers and have used a variety including vegetable – based or chicken poop granules, and a spray derivative from sea weed which is sometimes referred to as a “liquid aerator”.
+We use battery powered sprayers as well as hand pump units.

 10. Compost top dressing or tea – This is also suggested to add when overseeding to help the seed get a quick start.
 It also helps maintain healthy soil biology.

 11. Aeration – Cutting out plugs of soil to provide air to roots keeps them healthy.
 Especially in high traffic packed down areas, this can make a big difference.
-We have stilt like dual core cutters that can be walked on like stilts for a great workout and aeration as fast as aeration machines.
-For larger lawns we do use aeration machines.
+We have stilt like dual core cutters that can be walked on like stilts for a great workout and aeration as fast as aeration machines for tight spaces that are hard to reach with an aeration machine.
+For larger lawns we do electric aeration machines.
 Aeration can be done any time of year, but not suggested for the heat of summer months.
-Important: Only do aeration after it rains or you have watered the lawn, as the soil needs to be moist for the plugs to slide through.
-It doesn’t really work when soil is dry.

 12. Liming – If you are in New England and haven’t limed lately, your PH is acidic and more hospitable for weeds than grass.
 98% of all tests show that lime is needed for good grass growing soil.
 We use Solucal which spreads quickly and easily and is quite affordable.
 It is high in calcium and helps quickly restore the soil’s biology.
 The results are fast and amazing.
 With our acid rain, Solucal is something to add annually in differing doses, first to assure PH scores are high on your soil samples, and half as much to maintain it that way.
 Soil for grass should have a PH rating above 6.
 Most soil tests below that without regular liming.
 A single bag of Solucal can maintain PH for a large lawn (8,000 s.f.) and spreads in about an hour or less.
 One bag for 4,000 s.f. raises the PH.
 This is one of the most important and affordable steps in lawn maintenance (no brainer, about $50, applied).

 13. Weed Control – A mix of pulling weeds, spraying with white vinegar or other organic weed killers, or grinding certain ones down with a trimmer before they produce seeds are good methods.
 Removing weed seeds by hand or with a grass catching mower to keep them off the lawn is good practice.
-We have citrus based weed killer which is a bit more effective than white vinegar (which needs sunlight to work).
+We have citrus based weed killer which is a bit more effective than 5% white vinegar (which needs sunlight to work), while a mix of the citrus weed killer with 20% white vinegar is a great weed killer, but it is not selective, so it will kill grass too.

 15. Mulching – We use organic mulch and have prepared many a bed.
 Its worth noting that leaves are a natural mulch for beds, so for innovators, consider skipping the bed leaves removal, and the bark mulch!